alain-andre/octopress-lunr-theme/README.md

     $ git commit -m "lunr-js-search Installation"

 Voilà, you just need now to do a `bundle exec rake preview` to see everythings working.
-Now it's time to go back to your master branch and check if there is canges at your **source/_includes/custom/head.html** file.
+Now it's time to go back to your master branch and check if there is changes at your **source/_includes/custom/head.html** file.

     $ git checkout master
     $ git merge octopress-lunr-theme